-Through God's justification, I have been declared o Through God's redemption, I have beenby His blood.
-Through God's regeneration, I have been Through God's reconciliation, I have Through God's remission, my sins have been God does these things when I repent of my sin through faith.
-Have you trusted Christ alone to save you from your sins?
+- Through God's justification, I have been declared innocent or righteous. - Through God's redemption, I have been purchased by His blood. - Through God's regeneration, I have been born again - Through God's reconciliation, I have peace with Him - Through God's remission, my sins have been forgiven

+God does these things when I repent of my sin through faith.

+• Have you trusted Christ alone to save you from your sins?
+Answers will vary.